ugurelveren/libercarta-web/content/about.md

 Thank you for being here.
 The story wouldn't be the same without you.

-*Libercarta is built with love, time, and purpose for the storytellers the world almost missed.*
+*LiberCarta is built with love, time, and purpose for the storytellers the world almost missed.*